chmbrs/DeepQTrader/README.md

 - State shape is the window_size x columns.
 - Training happens at each state.
 - Data sequences can have n-dimensions.
-- Visualization plots appear at the end of each episode.
+- Visualization plots appear at each tenth episode.
+- Most profitable models are saved and a plot is shown.

 ## Installation